nityanbhorde/Battleship/README.md

 1. Board: This class maintains the board data structure.
 During a game, there will be an instance of the Board class for each player.

 2. A Player abstract base class: This base class specifies the interface for all players.
-You will be given this class.
-A Player must  do two things:
-a.
-Place its ships on the board
-b.
-Make attacks on its opponent.

 3. An AwfulPlayer class: attacks in a pattern and groups its ships up.